 A major agreement between the Town of Ladysmith and the Stz’uminus First Nation was passed at last Monday’s regular council meeting.

-The agreement will see the town extend its water and sewage services out to the Stz’uminus reserve.
+The agreement, which was signed March 3, will see the Town extend its water and sewage services out to the Stz’uminus reserve.

-“The first agreement is for 100 units (one unit equals one average residential home) of water and sewer,” Mayor Rob Hutchins told the Chronicle in an email.
+“The first agreement is for 100 units (one unit equals one average residential home) of water and sewer,” Mayor Rob Hutchins told the Chronicle in an e-mail.
 “Any additional units of sewer must wait until the secondary treatment plant is completed.
-We hope to see the plant upgraded to secondary treatment completed by the end of 2015.”
+We hope to see the plant upgrade to secondary treatment completed by the end of 2015.”

 Water improvements at the Oyster Bay reserve, required for the agreement to be signed, were completed by the Stz’uminus First Nation at the end of 2013.

-Hutchins sees this as a big step forward in improving and enhancing relationships with Stz’uminus.
+Hutchins sees this as a big step forward in improving and enhancing relationships with the Stz’uminus First Nation.

-“The sewer and water agreement is one outcome of a far reaching memorandum of understanding where Stz’uminus and the town will be working together collaborative for the better of both communities.”
+“The sewer and water agreement is one outcome of a far-reaching Memorandum of Understanding where Stz’uminus and the Town will be working together collaboratively for the better of both communities.”

-“It’s a tremendous accomplishment that’s took a lot of time and effort.
-Congrats to everyone,” he said.
+“It’s a tremendous accomplishment that’s taken a lot of time and effort.
+Congratulations to everyone,” he said.